-The background check (or more properly called a criminal history) that you really want to obtain is the one from the government, in this case the Florida Department of Law Enforcement [FDLE].
-This is the one that is sold to private background companies and anyone else that has $24 to spend.
-It also tells us exactly what is being sold.
+The background check (or more properly called a criminal history) that you want to obtain is the one from the government, in this case the Florida Department of Law Enforcement [FDLE].

 F.D.L.E.
 Background Check; Florida Only

-The Florida Department of Law Enforcement [F.D.L.E.] provides a reasonably accessible and official criminal background check only for Florida.
+The FDLE provides an official criminal background check only for Florida.
 A criminal background check through FDLE can be obtained on their website.
-This only provides information for Florida arrests and should not be used if you think you have been arrested in another state.
+This only provides information for Florida.
+If you have arrests in other states, obtaining the official information from that state may be necessary.
 Cost $24.